boyney123/davidboyne.co.uk/_posts/2016-05-24-react-templates-in-webstorm.md

 This is fine... but it can get boring.

-I recently came across some WebStorm templates and thought I would share my React templates with you.
+I recently came across some WebStorm templates thanks to (Cory House)[https://twitter.com/housecor] and his (pluralsight course)[https://www.pluralsight.com/courses/react-redux-react-router-es6] and thought I would share some of the React templates mentioned in the course with you.

 Firstly we need to be able to add templates.